Will it fit?

 This Sigma 33C carries its Knox 13kg over the bow roller.
 Formerly used in sail training with lots of anchoring practice for trainees, the Knox anchor has given many years of secure service.

 It is difficult to state in advance if a specific anchor will fit a specific boat without some measuring and deciding where you wish to stow the anchor.
 Owners of many types of boats have fitted the Knox.
 Victoria, Rival, Benetau, Lagoon, Jeannau, Sigma, X-yachts, Hanse, Dufour and more.
-To assist you in checking the fit of an anchor we have some basic dimensions here, and can provide both paper templates and plywood ones for enquiries in Scotland.
+To assist you in checking the fit of an anchor we have some basic dimensions here, and can provide free paper templates by post.